Set in a blue cove between Bellingham and Blaine, Birch Bay State Park feels private and secluded without being far from urban life.

 Other activities & features

-Birch Bay State Park has an active summer interpretive program, a half-mile Terrell Marsh Interpretive Trail and four interpretive signs throughout the park.
+Birch Bay State Park has an active summer interpretive program, the 0.5-mile Terrell Marsh Interpretive Trail and four interpretive signs throughout the park.

 A recreational license is required for fishing and shellfish harvesting at Washington State Parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife.